metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 - `cpu` (Attributes) CPU allow specified the detailed CPU topology inside the vmi. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--cpu))
 - `features` (Attributes) Features like acpi, apic, hyperv, smm. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--features))
 - `firmware` (Attributes) Firmware. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--firmware))
-- `io_threads_policy` (String) Controls whether or not disks will share IOThreads.
-Omitting IOThreadsPolicy disables use of IOThreads.
-One of: shared, auto
+- `io_threads_policy` (String) Controls whether or not disks will share IOThreads.Omitting IOThreadsPolicy disables use of IOThreads.One of: shared, auto
 - `launch_security` (Attributes) Launch Security setting of the vmi. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--launch_security))
 - `machine` (Attributes) Machine type. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--machine))
 - `memory` (Attributes) Memory allow specifying the VMI memory features. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--memory))